fab-perez/NSI-1/docs/donnees-en-tables/1-lecture-ecriture-dans-un-fichier.md

     ```

-Ou itérer sur les toutes lignes avec `for… in …` :
+ou itérer sur toutes les lignes avec `for… in …`.